pratesh/ComputerVision/README.md

 # ComputerVision
 Slides of lectures I gave at IIIT Bangalore during my Master's.
-These slides are well-organised for anyone with basic C++ knowledge to get started with C++ API of OpenCV 2.
+These slides are well-organised so that anyone with basic C++ knowledge can start experimenting with C++ API of OpenCV 2.